DragOnMe/galera-cluster-etcd-k8s-mod/README.md

 $ ./99-teardown.sh
 ```

-Caution: If 'local' option was used, you mneed to delete each PVC's manually by
+Caution: If 'local' option was used, you need to delete each PVC's manually by
 ```
 $ for i in `seq 0 2`; do kubectl delete pvc galera-pv$i-volume -n ns-galera; done
 ```